MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Norway/norwegian-vat-codes.md

  If you use standard Norwegian VAT codes, you could specify **VAT Code 3** for the domestic VAT posting setup information, and **VAT Code 1** for the international VAT posting setup information.
 This lets you choose between the VAT posting setup information using only one field and the familiar standard Norwegian VAT codes.

 ### Example: Restricting the Use of VAT Codes
  The standard Norwegian **VAT Code 3** is used for sales inclusive of VAT.
-Unless you restrict the use of this VAT code, it can be used for both sales and purchases in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+Unless you restrict the use of this VAT code, it can be used for both sales and purchases in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

  You can define the **Gen. Posting Type** field as a sale in the **G\/L Account \(Analysis View\)** table.
 This general posting type will be used together with **VAT Code 3**.